ay001-web/Simon-Game/README.md

 ## 🚀 Features

-- 🎨 Interactive and responsive UI
+-  Interactive and responsive UI.
-- 🔊 Sound effects for each button
+-  Sound effects for each button.
-- 🧠 Progressive difficulty with level tracking
+-  Progressive difficulty with level tracking.
-- ⌨️ Keyboard-based game start
+-  Keyboard-based game start.
-- ❌ Game-over feedback with reset functionality
+-  Game-over feedback with reset functionality.

 ---